 First, you still get to enjoy the flavors and textures you’re used to from bacon; no worries there.

-Second, you get to enjoy the fact the bacon you’ll be having from now on is both healthier for you AND doesn’t contribute to the demand for animal products!
+Second, you get to enjoy the fact the bacon you’ll be having from now on is both healthier for you AND doesn’t contribute to the demand for animal foods!

 If your family is ready for a morning treat, this recipe from Brownble will transform you into a breakfast superstar in 20 minutes with flavorful tempeh bacon strips!